suhangself/suhangself.github.io/_portfolio/2_husky_and_crazyflie.md

 collection: portfolio
 ---

-Clearpath Huskey and Crazyflies in the corridor of office.
+Clearpath Husky and multiple Crazyflie quadrotors hovering in the corridor of office.
 <img src='/images/husky_crazyflie.jpeg'>